Get Off the Grid on the Mountain Loop Highway

 Camping, glamping and lodging is all available along the Mountain Loop Highway, but make sure to check online or call before you go.

-Camp in the Mount Baker-Snoqualmie National Forest along the Stillaguamish River at the Verlot Campground or along the Sauk River at Bedal Campground (closed as of June 22), which is approximately halfway around the loop.
+Camp in the Mount Baker-Snoqualmie National Forest along the Stillaguamish River at the Verlot campground or along the Sauk River at Bedal Campground, which is about halfway around the loop.

-Snohomish County’s Squire Creek Park and Campground (opening June 26) has RV and tent camping among the beautiful moss-laden trees of an old-growth forest.
+Snohomish County’s Squire Creek Park and Campground has RV and tent camping among the beautiful moss-laden trees of an old-growth forest.